In Japan, Melania Trump kicks off a week of welcomes

 With the first lady's multi-stop tour of Asia comes the tradition of meeting her counterparts; this week, she will be hosted by Akie Abe, wife of Japanese Prime Minister Shinzō Abe, South Korean first lady Kim Jung-sook, wife of President Moon Jae-in, and Madame Peng Liyuan, wife of Chinese President Xi Jinping.
 Trump has hosted each woman in the United States, and now it's her turn to be welcomed.

-Trump is "very much looking forward" to seeing Mrs. Abe again, the first lady's communications director, Stephanie Grisham, told CNN.
+Trump was "very much looking forward" to seeing Mrs. Abe again, the first lady's communications director, Stephanie Grisham, told CNN.

+The two women visited visit to Mikimoto Ginza Main Store in Tokyo, a luxury brand with a deep history steeped in Japanese culture.
+The two greeted each other warmly and then headed to a small room where they had a private tea.

+Following their tea, Trump and Abe participated in a "pearl seminar," viewing the different stages of pearl production, learning about the process from two Mikimoto pearl divers.
+Kokichi Mikimoto was the first person in the world to culture a semi-spherical pearl in 1893 on the island of Ojima, now known as Mikimoto Pearl Island, according to Mikimoto's website.

+Following the seminar, the two women participated in a photo in front of a staircase in what appeared to be the main lobby area of the store.
+They were then joined for a group photo with Mikimoto senior staff and the two divers, who were clad in what appeared to be an all-white dive suit with a red face mask.

-On Sunday, Abe is hosting Trump for tea and a cultural visit, sharing Japanese history with America's first lady.
-Monday, the two will tour an elementary school together and have lunch before a state dinner in the evening with their husbands.
+On Monday, the two will tour an elementary school together and have lunch before a state dinner in the evening with their husbands.

 Abe-Trump friendship